 The rāhui has been laid over the Waitākere forest itself (the ‘ecological catchment’) to quarantine or prevent human access.
 As a matter of tikanga (customs), the purpose of the rāhui is to enable the environment to recuperate and regenerate without the presence and impacts of humans.
 Its purpose is both physical and spiritual protection.
 The placement of a rāhui in this situation is focused on the forest (kauri ecology), and is not limited or constrained by infrastructure or property boundaries.
 As the forest is more than simply the Waitākere Ranges Regional Park, the rāhui will extend beyond the park boundaries.

-The Waitākere Ranges Heritage Area is the approximate boundary of the rāhui for two reasons: (1) the Waitākere forest can largely be captured within this boundary, and (2) the WRHAA provides legislative support for the protection objectives of the rāhui.
+The Waitākere Ranges Heritage Area (WRHA) is the approximate boundary of the rāhui for two reasons: (1) the Waitākere forest can largely be captured within this boundary, and (2) the WRHA Act provides legislative support for the protection objectives of the rāhui.
 In addition to the WRHA Goldies Bush is included in the rāhui area as it is part of the forest.

 In acknowledgement of the distribution of the forest and complexities of landuse, the rāhui takes a pragmatic approach.
-Within the rāhui area public access to parks will be completely prohibited.
-Access will not be restricted to: (1) beaches (nor open spaces adjacent to beaches), (2) the Arataki Visitors Centre, (3) public roads, or (4) private property.
+Within the rāhui area public access to parks will be completely prohibited except for upgraded and reopened tracks.
+Access will not be restricted to: (1) beaches (nor open spaces adjacent to beaches), (2) the Arataki Visitors Centre, (3) public roads, or (4) private property or (5) upgraded and reopened tracks.

 The rāhui will cover areas of private property that fall within and are inseparable from the forest, but will not impact upon any private property rights or uses.
 It is hoped that property owners within the rāhui area will understand and respect the rāhui and be empowered to act as part of and guardians to the forest.
 In essence we want to work in partnership and collaboration with property owners to ensure that the threat of kauri dieback is contained and managed within their individual properties to help safeguard the whole.